Dust monitoring data – coal mines

 From 1 January 2017, amendments to the Coal Mining Safety and Health Regulation 2017 require all Queensland coal mines to provide quarterly respirable dust data to the Resources, Safety and Health Queensland's (RSHQ) Chief Inspector of Coal Mines.

-The graphs below represent respirable dust and respirable crystalline silica data for 2021, 2022 and 2023.
+The graphs below represent respirable dust and respirable crystalline silica data for 2021, 2022, 2023 and the first 2 quarters of 2024.

 Since 1 January 2021, all data has been compared against the revised regulatory limits of 1.5 mg/m3 (RD) and 0.05 mg/m3 (RCS).